Sri Lanka floods: Battle to rescue stranded as death toll tops 160

 'We could not stand up'

-Stonemason Kirindagamage Pathmasiri, another Matara resident, said that the police had urged people to evacuate, but he and his family stayed put as they had nowhere to evacuate to.
+Stonemason Kirindagamage Pathmasiri, another Matara resident, said the police had urged people to evacuate, but he and his family stayed put as they had nowhere to evacuate to.

 "The next day the waters began to rise gradually.
 Then the flow was so fast that we could not stand up.
 My wife, four children and I were very frightened.
 We did not know what would happen to us now.
 With great difficulty we managed to walk out," he said.
 They are taking temporary shelter in a school.

-He said that his house is now submerged under eight feet of water.
+He said his house is submerged under 8 feet of water.

 "A bigger shock awaits us when the waters recede and we return home.
 We have lost all our possessions," he said.